codahale/lockstitch-go/design.md

   return ((transcript, C), plaintext)
 ```

-This uses the [synthetic IV construction][SIV] to provide nonce-misuse resistant encryption, with KT128 serving as the
+This uses the [synthetic IV construction][SIV] to provide nonce-misuse resistant encryption, with POLYVAL and KT128
-PRF used to derive the IV from the plaintext.
-Because KT128 is collision-resistant, this construction (unlike
+serving as the PRF used to derive the IV from the plaintext.
+Because POLYVAL is eUF-CMA unforgeable and KT128 is
-e.g., [AES-SIV][AES-SIV]) is key-committing, and because the key is derived from the protocol state (again with
+collision-resistant, this construction (unlike e.g., [AES-SIV][AES-SIV]) is key-committing, and because the key is
-KT128), this construction is therefore context-committing.
+derived from the protocol state (again with KT128), this construction is therefore context-committing.

 [SIV]: https://www.iacr.org/archive/eurocrypt2006/40040377/40040377.pdf